|

 Writers

-are selected through solicitation and some, through discovery.
-There is
+are selected through solicitation or discovery.
+There is no application

-no application form.
+form.
 There are no fees.
-Actors are selected on the strength
+Actors are selected on the strength of their

-of their ability to effectively engage in cold readings, to participate
+ability to effectively engage in cold readings, to participate in a high

-in a high level of discourse and to inhabit a wide range of characters.
+level of discourse and to inhabit a wide range of characters.
+Facilitators

 Each

-sessions last 5-7 hours.
-The writers bring in freshly written or re-written
+last aproximately five hours.
+The writers bring in freshly written or

-work each day.
-The Facilitator casts the work on the spot, which is then
+re-written work each day.
+The Facilitator casts the work on the spot,

-read.
-The Facilitator may change actors from one act, or even one scene,
+which is then read.
+The Facilitator may change actors from one act, or

-to another.
-This enables the writer to hear various voices, that may inspire
+even one scene, to another.
+This enables the writers to hear various voices

 Unlike

-other writing colonies and centers, New River Dramatists does not present
+many other writing colonies and centers, New River Dramatists does not

 from the pressure to complete an unrealized work.
 They focus exclusively